Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Introduction

 In this work, we theoretically study a compositional hardness of coding problems originating from context processing limitations of LLMs, and the resultant effectiveness of a multi-agent system over a single model instance in composite coding problems.
-We model a composite coding problem using a pair of simpler coding problems, where the output to the composite problem can be a basic manipulation on the outputs to the pair of problems (\eg~composition, product of outputs, concatenation, logical function of the outputs, etc.), such that the solution to the problem can be obtained from concatenating the solutions to the problem pair.
-The model's usefulness on a coding task, is quantified by a generation complexity metric (definition \ref{def:gen_comp}) - the number of LLM generations required to sample at least one correct solution.
-The appeal of this metric, is that due to the existence of code testing units, it suffices to turn an LLM into a good program candidate generator and simply output a candidate that is correct \citep{kambhampatiposition,thakur2023language,luo2024improve}.
-The single LLM instance solves the entire problem, while the multi-agent system is comprised of two agents, each is an LLM instance tasked with solving one of the problems in the pair.
-Thus the LLM's helpfulness in the single instance case is the generation complexity for the composite problem, while in the multi-agent case, it is the product of generation complexities of the pairs of problems, as a correct solution is attained when independently sampling a correct solution to each problem.
+We model a coding problem as a composition of simpler sub-problems, as is typically invoked by LLMs in a CoT process, such that combining the codes to all the sub-problems creates a program that implements the full solution.
+The model's usefulness on a coding task is quantified by a generation complexity metric (definition \ref{def:gen_comp}) -- the number of LLM generations required to sample at least one correct solution.
+The appeal of this metric is that due to the existence of code testing units, it suffices to turn an LLM into a good program candidate generator and simply output a candidate that is correct \citep{kambhampatiposition,thakur2023language,luo2024improve}.
+When a single LLM instance solves all the sub-problems in a single context, its usefulness is the generation complexity for the composite problem.
+The multi-agent on the other hand, distributes the sub-problems between LLM instances, sampling a corresponding solution from each, its helpfulness is the product of generation complexities of the sub-problems, corresponding to sampling independently a correct solution to each.